Transvaginal Mesh Lawsuits

 Trial began March 2, 2015 in Bellew v.
 Ethicon in the MDL and settled March 6, 2015 for an undisclosed amount.
 This case involved removal of a Prolift mesh, a product which had been taken off the medical device market.

-Bard Bellwether Case Settles Before Trial
+Bard Bellwether Case Settled Before Trial

 Wise v.
 Bard, the bellwether case set for trial February 18, 2015, was settled right before trial for a confidential amount.
 On February 12, 2015, Judge Goodwin appointed Ellen Reisman as Special Master to facilitate settlement negotiations in the Bard MDL.
 Christine Scott, the first Bard Avaulta Plus plaintiff who endured nine mesh revision surgeries stated, “Thank God, we can finally get the word out to women.”